Azure Functions

 Integrated security

-Azure Functions provides integrated security with different applications like Azure Active Directory, Facebook, Google account, etc.
+Azure Functions provides integrated security with applications like Azure Active Directory, Facebook, Google account, etc.

 What Are The Benefit(s) To Use Azure Functions?